Tim Anderson Player Props: White Sox vs. Cubs

 Tim Anderson At The Plate

-- Anderson is batting .350 during his last games and is riding a four-game hitting streak.
+- Anderson is batting .400 during his last games and is on a five-game hitting streak.

-- In 76 games played this year, he has not hit a home run.
+- Anderson has reached base via a hit in 46 games this season (of 77 played), and had multiple hits in 22 of those games.

-- In 16 games this year, Anderson has picked up an RBI, with more than one RBI once.
+- In 77 games played this season, he has not hit a long ball.

-- He has scored in 24 games this season, with multiple runs six times.
+- In 16 games this season, Anderson has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.